Xunnamius/strongbox-switchcrypt/README.md

 calls made to privileged devices (like the RPMB), depending on your setup.

 First, of course, change directory into the StrongBox directory and `make` it:

+> Note: you might have to change to the `build/` subdirectory to run this
+> commands properly.
+If something goes wrong, clean up and try running the
+> commands with `build/` as the working directory.

 ```
 # make pre